 Want to know more?
 Then check out SciFiHistory.Net's review of Attraction right here!

-On this day in 2017, The Girl With All The Gifts enjoyed its theatrical release.
-The dystopian feature starred Glenn Close and Sennia Nanua, and here's the plot summary from IMDB.com:
+On this day in 2017 (in the U.S.), The Girl With All The Gifts enjoyed its internet release.
+Directed by Colm McCarthy from a story by Mike Carey, the dystopian feature starred Glenn Close, Sennia Nanua, and Gemma Arterton.
+Here's the plot summary from IMDB.com:

 "A scientist and a teacher living in a dystopian future embark on a journey of survival with a special young girl named Melanie."